The most recent Abraham Garner (that I know of) - my Great Uncle. A man with many addresses, careers, and maybe mysteries.

 Visitor Arthur Garner, Birth Circa 1890

-A Mr Nick Ridley, who lived in the area, wrote this about his childhood in the 1920’s in Denton.
+A Mr Nick Ridley, who lived in the area, wrote this about his childhood in the 1920’s in Denton as a smallholder, perhaps giving us a picture of what Abraham's life may have been like.

 Where I grew up: